 We pulled over to the side of the road to get a closer look.
-Before I could even roll down the window Sarah jumped out to experience it more personally.
-We were at least 5 days into one of the more incredible weeks of my life.
-Sedona, The Grand Canyon, Horseshoe Bend, and Antelope Canyon, all taken in alongside a few of our closest friends.
+Before I could even roll down the window, Sarah jumped out to experience it more personally.
+We were at least five days into one of the more incredible weeks of my life.
+Our plan was Sedona, The Grand Canyon, Horseshoe Bend, and Antelope Canyon, all taken in alongside a few of our closest friends.
 We set up campsite and had a couple of hours of daylight to run around and enjoy the beauty.
 Zion National Park.
 So there’s my wife, standing somewhat recklessly along the side of a winding road, staring up at one of the more majestic views she had laid her adventurous eyes upon.
 I was stunned.
 Yes, the park was incredible.
 They all were.
-But this memory is about the wonder on a person’s face, the posture of her body, the complete disregard of her own safety, as she finally beholds the beauty before her after a journey of anticipation.
-Amazed.
-Overwhelmed.
-Compelled to worship.
+But this memory is about the wonder on her face, her posture, the complete disregard of her safety as she finally beheld the beauty.
+We were amazed, overwhelmed, and compelled to worship.

 Today my wife and I stand again in the middle of a curved road, not yet past all of the danger but far enough along in our journey of anticipation believing that a son is waiting for us just ahead.
-We know that in just a few weeks we will hold a baby boy that God had written into our story long before we met each other.
+We know that in only a few weeks, we will hold a baby boy that God had written into our story long before we met each other.
 We could wait until we sign the papers to give thanks.
 We could hold off in sharing his name until we have him safely in our home.
 We could avoid the pain of feeling foolish and play it safe.
 But we refuse.
 We refuse to live in fear any longer.
 We refuse to live with a spirit of timidity when God created us to model strength.
 We defy the security of reason and the safety of logic to wait expectantly with open arms and a vulnerable heart.
-We thank our God every time we think of him even before a face is put to a name.
+We thank our God every time we think of him even before the name has a face.

 To my son,